Custom Post Types Permalinks

 There are many situations when this may be useful.
 Custom post types may handle a variety of content types, including testimonials and events.
 They are also an essential component of the WooCommerce plugin, which uses them for products.

-Do I Really Need a Custom Post Type?
+Do You Really Need a Custom Post Type?

 While there are many situations where unique post types can be advantageous, they are not necessarily essential.
 Consider a few things before using them.